 You are already a great parent.

 Everyone has an opinion about how to “parent” these days.
 It’s almost impossible to imagine a world in which everyone can agree on the “best ways” do do things.
-That’s why we at Strength In Words don’t touch those personal and divisive topics like infant sleep and feeding…
+That’s why we at Strength In Words try not to touch those personal and divisive topics like infant sleep and early feeding decisions…

 What Strength In Words does a little differently: